Last Updated: February 27, 2022

 Often both local streets and collectors were designed in a curvilinear pattern considered attractive at the time.
 Eventually the street hierarchy was actually encapsulated into many municipal codes, either through the subdivision regulation or the zoning ordinance.

 1. It is commonplace still to encounter a town that names its major and minor arterials, and its major and minor collectors, in a comprehensive plan or a development regulation.
 The listing then becomes a de facto basis for other regulations such as speed limits, or required minimum driveway separation (or limits on direct access such as driveways in the case of arterials).
-To the extent that this is merely a convenient way of grouping existing streets, we suppose that there is no harm in the practice.
+To the extent that this is merely a convenient way of grouping existing streets, we suppose that there is little harm in the practice.

-Another huge factor is that pedestrians and cyclists can take many of the short trips—and many of our trips are short trips of less than a mile—off of the street system altogether.
-If you think about it though, it’s not nearly as practical to take your bicycle or walk if you have to exit your subdivision onto an arterial and then move down the arterial to the entrance to the next subdivision in order to visit the neighbor whose back yard your back yard abuts.
+Another huge factor is that pedestrians and cyclists can take many of the short trips—and many of a town's trips are short trips of less than a mile—off of the street system altogether.
+If you think about it though, it’s not nearly as practical to take your bicycle or walk if you have to exit your subdivision onto an arterial and then move down the arterial to the entrance to the next subdivision in order to visit the neighbor whose back yard abuts your back yard.

 The two transportation modes of cycling and walking do have the potential to be game changers in many subdivision environments where rush hour bottlenecks occur.